Economy of Ecuador: Infrastructure development

 The industrial sector has had enormous difficulty to emerge significantly.
 The industrial sector's main problem is the deficit of energy, which the current government has tackled with the improvement of performance on existing hydro plants, and the creation of new ones.
 Such projects included negotiation of the Coca-Codo hydroplant.
-Incentives of financing, tributary incentives, tariffs, and others will be implemented, that is intended to benefit areas of tourism, food processing, renewable and alternative energy sources, bioenergies, pharmaceutical and chemical products, biochemical and environmental biomedecine, services, automotive metallurgical industry, footwear, and automotive parts and pieces, among others.
+Incentives of financing, tributary incentives, tariffs, and others will be implemented, that is intended to benefit areas of tourism, food processing, renewable and alternative energy sources, bioenergies, pharmaceutical and chemical products, biochemical and environmental biomedicine, services, automotive metallurgical industry, footwear, and automotive parts and pieces, among others.
 A 500 kV transmission line increases national grid strength and electricity trade with Peru and Colombia.

 Statistics

 Main economic indicators

-The following table shows the main economic indicators in 1980–2019 (with IMF staff stimtates in 2020-2025).
+The following table shows the main economic indicators in 1980–2019 (with IMF staff stimtates in 2020–2025).
 Inflation below 5% is in green.